ivkan/interview-assistant/PRODUCTION-READY.md

 ---

-*Built with ❤️ using React, Electron, AssemblyAI, and OpenAI*
+*Built with ❤️ using React, Electron, and OpenAI*